kiboschool/programming2-w6-preference-analysis/README.md

 >> 4
 ```

 Now that we know the smallest number, let's find all the users that have that number as their value!
-You should be able to do this with a loop and a condition, or with list comprehensions in the
+You should be able to do this with a loop and a condition, or with list comprehensions.

 ```python
 find_users_with_lowest_score(user_score)
 >> ["Mehdi", "Stephen"]
 ```

-Note that order doesn't matter here, but you need to make sure to return all the users that share the lowest socre.
+Note that order doesn't matter here, but you need to make sure to return all the users that share the lowest score.

-Once completed, run test.py: all tests should now be passing, translating into full marks!
+Once completed, run `test.py`: all tests should now be passing, translating into full marks!